ChorusOne/network-handbook/src/chorus-one/physical-location.md

 it looks like our validator identity suddenly jumping from one location to another.
-Our validator identity may be “located” in one city at one moment, and in a city several thousand kilomaters away the next.
+Our validator identity may be “located” in one city at one moment, and in a city several thousand kilometers away the next.

 The details of the failover process
 (and whether we can do this at all)